LuckyLakshoo/ESP8266_G90/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I have several devices I want to turn off using my SmartHome setup (Homebridge).
-As these devices are not smart, I came up with the idea to build some device that I cant trigger with with homebridge to press a button.
+As these devices are not smart, I came up with the idea to build some device that I can trigger with homebridge to press a button.

 <p align="right">(<a href="#top">back to top</a>)</p>